nextstrain/WNV/phylogenetic/defaults/description.md

 Special thanks to individuals at the [Northwest Pathogen Genomics Center of Excellence](https://github.com/NW-PaGe) and [Grubaugh lab](https://grubaughlab.com/) for comments, code and suggestions.

-**We maintain four views of WNV evolution:**
+**We maintain three views of WNV evolution:**

 The first view is [`wnv/all-lineages`](https://next.nextstrain.org/WNV/all-lineages/), which focuses on the broader viral diversity for all WNV sequences submitted to GenBank that contain at least 75% of the genome length.
 Sequences are aligned to the reference sequence [AF260968](https://www.ncbi.nlm.nih.gov/nuccore/AF260968), which is the first WNV L1 (cluster 1) strain recovered in Egypt from 1951 ([Mencattelli, et al, 2023](https://doi.org/10.1038/s41467-023-42185-7)).

-The second view is [`wnv/wa`](https://next.nextstrain.org/WNV/wa/), which focuses on WNV sequences from Washington State, with tiered subsampling from Washington, surrounding states, and across the USA.
-Sequences are aligned to reference sequence [AF481864](https://www.ncbi.nlm.nih.gov/nuccore/AF481864), a non-USA WNV sequence most closely related to the sequences isolated from New York in 1999 ([Hadfield et al, 2019](https://doi.org/10.1371/journal.ppat.1008042))
+The phylogenetic tree was mid-point rooted.

-The third view is [`wnv/lineage-1A`](https://next.nextstrain.org/WNV/lineage-1A/), which focuses on the global lineage 1A.
-Sequences are aligned to RefSeq reference [NC_009942](https://www.ncbi.nlm.nih.gov/nuccore/NC_001563), and the phylogenetic tree is outgroup-rooted using a near Lineage-1B sequence [KX394399](https://www.ncbi.nlm.nih.gov/nuccore/KX394399).
+The second view is [`wnv/lineage-1A`](https://next.nextstrain.org/WNV/lineage-1A/), which focuses on the global lineage 1A.
+Sequences are aligned to RefSeq reference [NC_009942](https://www.ncbi.nlm.nih.gov/nuccore/NC_001563), and the phylogenetic tree was outgroup-rooted using a near Lineage-1B sequence [KX394399](https://www.ncbi.nlm.nih.gov/nuccore/KX394399).

-The fourth view is [`wnv/lineage-2`](https://next.nextstrain.org/WNV/lineage-2/), which focuses on a global lineage 2.
-Sequences are aligned to the RefSeq reference [NC_001563](https://www.ncbi.nlm.nih.gov/nuccore/NC_001563).
+The third view is [`wnv/lineage-2`](https://next.nextstrain.org/WNV/lineage-2/), which focuses on a global lineage 2.
+Sequences are aligned to the RefSeq reference [NC_001563](https://www.ncbi.nlm.nih.gov/nuccore/NC_001563) and the phylogenetic tree was best-rooted.

 #### Underlying data